 Take a stroll

 This is my recommendation for nearly every place I visit.
 The best way to explore a place is to walk around and wander through the streets.
 Hallstatt is no exception.
 There are secret turn-offs, random drinking foundations, ornate church buildings, charming houses and quite a few cats meandering through it all.

 Things I didn’t get to but you might want to consider:

 There are two options for this one: you can either go on a boat cruise around the lake or rent your own boat.
 I did not get to personally experience this, but after seeing a boat gently float across the water at sunset I was jealous I did not do it.
 Do not make my same mistake.

 Luckily, my sister traveled to Hallstatt only about a month before me.
 She took the tram to the top and got a snap of the official UNESCO World Heritage view.
 Plus it only costs 10€.

-Another thing to consider is what season you want to see Hallstatt during.
+Another thing to consider is during what season you want to see Hallstatt.
 It is obviously beautiful in every season, but you should plan accordingly depending on how you want to see the town.
 I love fall and dark places so this was a perfect time for me.
 When my sister went a month before, she saw it in full greenery with the sun shining.
 So pick your season and go then.
 It will make your stay that much better.